lbryio/lbry.com/content/news/203-jan-community.md

 To read all of our previous updates, please visit our [Development and Community Update archive](https://lbry.io/news/category/community-update).

 ### 2019 Review and Roadmap Check-in {#roadmap}
-Jeremy Kaufmann, our CEO, penned a retrospective on 2018, and announced our goals for 2019.
-We’re super excited about the new updates to our Roadmap, which also relies on YOU to help us revolutionize the content world!
+Jeremy Kaufmann, our CEO, [penned a retrospective on 2018, and announced our goals for 2019.](https://lbry.io/news/lbry-in-2018-2019) We’re super excited about the new updates to our Roadmap, which also relies on YOU to help us revolutionize the content world!

-[2018 was filled with great accomplishments for LBRY,](https://lbry.io/roadmap) and Jeremy's blog summarizes these wins, including: protocol performance, new features, our YouTube partnership program, Android app beta, huge increase in content, lbry.fund debut, lbry.tech soft launch, major press coverage, and social growth.
+2018 was filled with great accomplishments for LBRY, and Jeremy's blog summarizes these wins, including: protocol performance, new features, our YouTube partnership program, Android app beta, huge increase in content, lbry.fund debut, lbry.tech soft launch, major press coverage, and social growth.

-#### Highlights include:
+#### 2019 Highlights include:

 * **User Engagement:** LBRY in your browser: Plans are in place to bring the full LBRY desktop app experience to the web!
 Making LBRY easier to access will boost user engagement.
 Content discovery is also important: we want users to be able to find relevant LBRY content easily in the desktop app, on the web, and in search engines.
 * **Win Creators:** We want to show our creators lots of love by introducing new tools to track, build a fanbase, and better monetize content.
 We're also working to make it easy to use and spend your LBC.